Soliprem/soliprem.github.io/content/posts/gun_deaths_paper/index.md

 # Introduction

 The topic of gun regulation has been discussed at length in the United States of America, because of the real and present danger that it poses to Public Safety.
-There's little doubt that policy has potential to have a substantial effect, and information coming from data analysis can be useful in supporeting the decision making.
+There's little doubt that policy has potential to have a substantial effect, and information coming from data analysis can be useful in supporting the decision making.
 The aim of this paper is to conduct a summmary analysis of the correlation between overall presence of gun restriction and the rate of deaths caused by guns.

 ## Paper overview